-Dr. C. Jason Borders, Advisor
+DR. C. JASON BORDERS, ADVISOR

 Students contemplating theological study may choose any field for their major work and are encouraged to undertake a broad cultural preparation, choosing courses that will help them develop communication skills, an understanding of human nature and values, and creative thinking.
 They should consider the following subjects: language and literature; history, non-Western cultures as well as European; natural science; psychology; the fine arts; religious studies and philosophy.
-However, the Religion major is designed specifically for those persons who are planning on attending seminary.
+However, the Religion major is designed especially for those persons who are planning on attending seminary or immediately serving a local church.
 Huntingdon College, in cooperation with the United Methodist Church, offers tuition assistance to Methodist students who are preparing for careers in ministry.
 Information on these opportunities may be obtained from the advisor or the Director of Student Financial Services.